-There's no doubt about it, bangs can be sophisticated, flirty, and fun — sometimes all at once.
-There's a bang shape that works for everybody (and if you don't believe me, check out my guide to finding the right fringe for your face).
-But when it's time to grow them out, they're more of a burden than a beauty boon.
+There's a bang shape that works for everybody, but when it's time to grow them out, they're more of a burden than a beauty boon.
 To find out how to deal with bangs when they're in that awkward stage, read more.

 - First off, take a look at your bangs.
 Are they all one length?
 If not, you need to work on evening them out.
 A lot of styles are shorter in the middle, and a bit longer on the sides.
 Wait until the shortest part of your bangs reaches just above your lashes, then trim them (just a touch!) so that they are all the same length.
 They will be much easier to manage this way.